Episode 44 – Two Successful Generation Z Entrepreneurs Offer Advice On Getting Started On Amazon FBA

 Michael Lebhar: Yup.

-my God.
+Bradley Sutton: Oh my God.
 That’s pretty crazy.
 That’s great.
-They need to make a movie about this
+They need to make a movie about this later.

 Michael Lebhar: Yeah.
 I was doing a lot on eBay, some random stuff and then I started to build my brand on eBay, which is kind of funny.
 Most people don’t do that.
 But I started building my brand on eBay.
 I launched free products on Amazon.
 I kept on running into problems.
 I didn’t really know what I was doing.
 I was copying images, copying listings, writing.
 This is way back.
 It was so much easier.
 And finally, I had a few good products on Amazon, then I ran into problems, some hijackers and things like that and then I just quit Amazon for a little bit.
 Kept on focusing on eBay.
 I was doing a lot on eBay.
 I think at 16, I was doing well into the six figures on eBay and I’m like, “okay, whatever.”